 2017 Vs. 2020 Millennials Love Bitcoin

-The Tokenist compiled the survey among nearly 5,000 participants in 17 countries.
+The survey complied among nearly 5,000 participants in 17 countries.
 The company asked various questions regarding Bitcoin, the current financial situation worldwide, people’s belief in traditional financial institutions, and more.

 By comparing the data with a few previous studies from 2017, this year’s results demonstrated Bitcoin’s growth in the eyes of the participants.
 For instance, nearly half of respondents now would rather own $1,000 in BTC over bonds, real estate, and gold.
 This represents an increase of 13% in the past three years.